handwaving/handwaving.github.io/menu/about.md

 Okay, you want a bit more.
 My name is Jeremy.
 Is that enough?

 **Description:** A comic about science, mathematics, and the student life.
-In this comic, topics will include: doing research, navigating academia, laboratory work, studying, writing exams or assignments, and graduate studies.
-If time remains, advanced topics such as mentoring, finding work in industry, and the perils of popular science will be covered.
+In this comic, topics include: doing research, navigating academia, laboratory work, studying, writing exams or assignments, and graduate studies.
+If time remains, I'll cover advanced topics such as mentoring, finding work in industry, and the perils of popular science.

 **Purpose:** The goal of this comic is to map out the landscape of science and mathematics.
-Through (dry) humour and visuals, the comic will help serve to illustrate important realities in science and mathematics, even to non-experts.
+Through (dry) humour and visuals, the comic illustrates important realities in science and mathematics, even to non-experts.

 **Schedule:** Every Monday, Wednesday, and Friday, around 06:00.
-Make-up times can be arranged if there are extraordinary circumstances.
+I can arrange make-up times if there are extraordinary circumstances.

-**Prerequisites:** Knowledge of [xkcd](https://www.xkcd.com), [ErrantScience](https://www.errantscience.com), and [Math With Bad Drawings](https://www.mathwithbaddrawings.com) is assumed.
+**Prerequisites:** I assume knowledge of [xkcd](https://www.xkcd.com), [ErrantScience](https://www.errantscience.com), and [Math With Bad Drawings](https://www.mathwithbaddrawings.com).
 Experience with physics and mathematics is helpful, but not always necessary.
 Can be taken concurrently with the above comics.

 **Suggested Readings:**
   - For philosophical fulfillment: [Existential Comics](https://www.existentialcomics.com).